Alphabetical Plant Listing

 European Cranberrybush,Guelder Rose, Water Elder, Cramp Bark, Snowball Tree, European Cranberry Bush European Cranberry Tree, Marsh Alder, Ople Tree, Red Elder, Rose Elder

-Resembling a maple, Viburnum opulus (European Cranberrybush) is a lovely addition to the landscape, which is prized for its spring foliage color, healthy summer foliage, vibrant fall color, and showy fruits.
+Resembling a maple, Viburnum opulus (European Cranberrybush) is a lovely addition to the landscape.
+It is prized for its spring foliage color, healthy summer foliage, vibrant fall color, and showy fruits.
 In late spring to early summer, this multi-stemmed, deciduous shrub produces showy, lacy, white flowers in flat clusters of tiny fertile florets surrounded by an outer ring of larger sterile florets.
 About 3-5 in. wide (7-12 cm), they are elegantly held above the foliage at the tips of the arching branches.
 Rich in nectar, they are loved by butterflies, bees, and other pollinators.
 In late summer, the attractive blooms give way to pendulous clusters of ornamental fleshy, translucent, bright red berries that persist through mid-fall.
 By winter, they shrivel and resemble dried red raisins.
-They are quite attractive to birds and wildlife who will happily feast on them.
-In the fall, the handsome foliage of relatively large, three-lobed, maple-like, coarsely toothed, dark green leaves, turns occasionally bright yellow-red or rich reddish purple.
+They attract birds and wildlife who will happily feast on them.
+In the fall, the handsome foliage of relatively large, three-lobed, maple-like, coarsely toothed, dark green leaves occasionally turns bright yellow-red or rich reddish purple.
 A very rewarding shrub that is not only good-looking but also very tough and easy to grow.

 • A full sun or part shade lover, this plant is easily grown in fertile, moist, well-drained soils.